Today having an email address is essential.

 Email Accounts, Addresses and Mailboxes

 Many people that are new to email seem to have difficulty understanding the difference between email accounts, mailboxes, and email addresses.

 Here is a quick Diagram that shows how they are related.

 An email account is a username/password combination that gives you access to a mailbox where your email is stored.

 The three main free email providers are:

 Although they all offer good reliable free email services they do differ in features and ease of use.

-The perfect choice for a frequent email user is not necessary the best choice for a casual email user.
+It is important to appreciate that the perfect choice for a frequent email user is not necessary the best choice for a casual email user.

-All of the email providers provide
+All of the email providers provide:

 - A web based interface